driuba/word-game/README.md

 WORKDIR /
 ```

-Build the image and run it (here volumes are required):
+Build the image and run it (here volumes are required, running previous commands with docker compose will have them created and ready):
 ```shell
 docker build -t db-migration:latest ./